by-North-org/.github/README.md

-# .github
+# by Nørth
-Github base repo for by Nørth.
+by Nørth is the brand name used for projects of web developer Joern Bargmann.